Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Energy}

 It is inevitable that purification and refinement will affect various petroleum products.
 Regarding this, \citep{filonov2016multivariate} as an LSTM-based approach is employed to monitor and detect faults in a multivariate industrial time series that includes signals from sensors and control systems of gasoil plant heating loop (GHL).
-Two stacked LSTM layers are used in this proposed network architecture along with a linear output layer.
-LSTMs are used to perform sequence-to-sequence prediction based on temporal information.
-Likewise, according to \citet{wen2019time}, a CNN is used to detect time-series anomalies using a transfer-learning framework to solve data sparsity problems.
+Likewise, according to \citet{wen2019time}, a CNN is used to detect time series anomalies using a transfer learning framework to solve data sparsity problems.
 The results were demonstrated on the GHL dataset \citep{filonov2016multivariate}, which contains data on cyber-attacks against utility systems.

 The use of phasor measurement units (PMU) by utilities for power system monitoring increases the potential for cyberattacks.
-In \citep{basumallik2019packet}, anomalies are detected in multivariate time series data generated by PMU data packets corresponding to different events, such as line faults, trips, generation and load before each state estimation cycle.
-A CNN-based filter can provide an extra layer of security by removing false data before state estimation.
+In \citep{basumallik2019packet}, anomalies are detected in MTS data generated by PMU data packets corresponding to different events, such as line faults, trips, generation and load before each state estimation cycle.
 Consequently, it can help operators identify targeted cyber-attacks and make better decisions to ensure grid reliability.

-The management of energy in buildings can improve energy efficiency, increase equipment life, as well as reduce energy consumption and operational costs. \citet{fan2018analytical} propose an autoencoder-based ensemble method for the analysis of energy time series in buildings and the detection of unexpected consumption patterns and excessive waste.
-Its application to building cooling load and chiller plant electricity consumption has been tested.
+The management of energy in buildings can improve energy efficiency, increase equipment life, and reduce energy consumption and operational costs. \citet{fan2018analytical} propose an autoencoder-based ensemble method for the analysis of energy time series in buildings and the detection of unexpected consumption patterns and excessive waste.